-8. DELIVERABLES
+6. DELIVERABLES

-8.1.
-For PHEP Grant

-- 8.1.1.
-The Contractor shall: - 8.1.1.1.
-Provide primary and secondary contact information for its public health incident command team, to ADHS, as part of the mid-year report (due date determined additionally); - 8.1.1.2.
-Provide annually twenty-four (24) hours a day/seven (7) days a week/three hundred sixty-five (365) days a year public health emergency contact number for its Public Health Department or a designated health emergency contact person and within ten (10) days of any changes; - 8.1.1.3.
-Submit upon activation the primary and secondary contact information for its public health incident command team.
-At a minimum, contact information shall be provided for the Incident

-OF HEALTH SERVICES 150 18th Ave Suite 530 Phoenix, Arizona 85007

-ARIZONA DEPARTMENT

-Commander, Operations Chief, Planning Chief, Logistics Chief, and Finance/Administrative Chief;

-- 8.1.1.4.
-Submit annually by June 1st a spending plan using the budget tool supplied by ADHS for the completion of the work plan to meet selected deliverables; - 8.1.1.5.
-Submit monthly expenditure reports to the ADHS PHEP Financial Coordinator by the last day of the following month using the budget tool provided on the AZ-Program Information and Reporting Exchange (AZ-PIRE) website and include all supporting documents, receipts and reports necessary to back up the expenditures.
-The website can be found at https://sites.google.com/azdhs.gov/az-pire/home. - 8.1.1.6.
-Submit a Semi-Annual Report, utilizing the templates provided, to the ADHS PHEP Coordinator; - 8.1.1.6.1.
-Due date shall be determined by ADHS, and - 8.1.1.6.2.
-Report progress on Public Health Emergency Exercises. - 8.1.1.7.
-Submit an Annual Report, utilizing the templates provided, to the ADHS PHEP Coordinator; - 8.1.1.7.1.
-Due date shall be determined by ADHS, - 8.1.1.7.2.
-Report progress on MEDSIS, and - 8.1.1.7.3.
-Report progress on Public Health Emergency Exercises. - 8.1.2.
-COVID-19 Deliverables - 8.1.2.1.
-The Contractor shall: - 8.1.2.1.1.
-Submit a carry-over spend plan, if applicable, as requested by ADHS by September 30th, and - 8.1.2.1.2.
-Submit monthly contractor expenditure reports (CERs), if applicable, with detailed information and receipts by the last day of the following month. - 8.1.2.2.
-ADHS shall: - 8.1.2.2.1.
-Upon plan approval, send a Purchase Order to the Contractor for the agreed upon allocation from the Price Sheet. - 8.2.
-For Workforce Development Grant - 8.2.1.
-The Contractor shall: - 8.2.1.1.
+- 6.1 PHEP Grant - 6.1.1 Provide to ADHS the primary and secondary contact information for its public health incident command team, as part of the mid-year report due by December 31St, - 6.1.2 Provide annually twenty-four (24) hours a day/seven (7) days a week/ three hundred sixty-five (365) days a year, public health emergency contact number for its Public Health Department or a designated health emergency contact person and within ten (10) days of any changes, - 6.1.3 Upon activation of the Contractor's Emergency Operations Center, the Contractor shall provide the primary and secondary contact information for its public health incident command team, - 6.1.4 Submit by June 1St an annual spending plan using the budget tool supplied by ADHS for the completion of the work plan to meet selected deliverables, - 6.1.5 Submit monthly expenditure reports to the ADHS PHEP Grant Coordinator by the last day of the following month and include all supporting documents, receipts and reports necessary to back up the expenditures, - 6.1.6 Submit a mid-year Report, utilizing the templates provided, to the ADHS PHEP Grant Coordinator; the report will include progress toward the completion of identified work plan activities and outcome for the budget period.
+The semi-annual report is due no later than December 31st, and - 6.1.7 Submit an End of Year Report, utilizing the templates provided, to the ADHS PHEP Grant Coordinator; the report will include a narrative that describes the final progress toward the completion of the planned activities and outcomes.
+Challenges and barriers that prevented the completion of the activities is also required.
+The End of Year report is due no later than September 15th following the end of the budget period. - 6.2 COVID-19 Deliverables - 6.2.1 Submit an annual carry-over spend plan, if applicable, as requested by ADHS by September 30th, and

+INTERGOVERNMENTAL AGREEMENT (IGA)

+- 6.2.2 Submit monthly contractor expenditure reports (CERs), if applicable, with detailed supporting information and receipts by the last day of the following month of the reporting period. - 6.3 Workforce Development Grant (if applicable)

 Report progress on the activities within approved workplans, spending reports, progress on hiring goals and priorities shall be reported in a timely manner to ensure ADHS has adequate time to compile the information and prepare it for submission at the federal level.
-Sub-recipient is also responsible to report on diversity, equity, and inclusion plan metrics. - 8.2.1.2.
-Progress report submit status update on meeting hiring goals and diversity, equity and inclusion (DEI) metrics.
-Progress reports are due every six (6) months.
-ADHS shall send out the report template in advance of the due dates:
+Sub-recipient is also responsible to report on diversity, equity, and inclusion plan metrics,